Information for Faculty and Staff

 In the event I feel you could benefit from such support, I will express my concerns (and the reasons for them) to you and remind you of our resources.
 While I do not need to know the details of what is going on for you, your ability to share some of your situation with me will help me connect you with the appropriate support.

-Additionally, if you are concerned that a student is exhibiting personality or behavioral changes such as a lack of interest or engagement with others or signs of aggression, contacting the Student of Concern Committee (SOC) would be a great first step and can:
+Additionally, if you are concerned that a student is exhibiting personality or behavioral changes such as a lack of interest or engagement with others or signs of aggression, completing a referral form for the CARE Team would be a great first step and can:

 - Help to coordinate the University response to students who demonstrate violence, threats to self or others, or are significantly disruptive.

 - Develop action plans intended to support student and community safety, prevent violence, support student development and maintain a campus environment conducive to learning.

 - Consult with faculty, staff and students involved in or affected by a student's behavior, and other individuals as appropriate.